Rouselos/responsive-content/README.md

 A jQuery plugin that helps you serve different content to different devices.

-Responsive Content loads the content that is appropriate to a device's screen width.
+Responsive Content is used to load content that is appropriate to the current device's screen size.
 It is typically used alongside Responsive Design techniques.
 Note however that Responsive *Design* and Responsive *Content* act on different levels: given a particular screen width, the former applies a particular styling to the *same* content - whereas the latter actually loads _different_ content.
-It can be used subtly - for example to cause smaller images to be loaded on smaller devices - or to deliver radically different content to different screen widths.
+It can be used subtly - for example to cause smaller images to be loaded on smaller devices - or to deliver radically different content to different screen widths or device capabilities.

 ### How it works

 Responsive Content is a coarse-grained content loader, designed to pull an entire block of HTML into the "content" area of a page.
-The idea is to have "header" and "footer" areas that are common across all devices (styled appropriately using CSS media queries), and to dynamically replace the content area of the page with HTML tailored to the requesting-device's width.
+The idea is to have "header" and "footer" HTML areas that are common across all devices (styled appropriately using CSS media queries), and to dynamically replace the "content" area of the page with HTML tailored to the requesting-device's width or capabilities.

 The content is loaded as a single HTML fragment using Ajax and inserted into a specified container element.
 Each fragment request reports the screen width and other device capability information,